70% of carts are abandoned before check out.

 Abandoned cart push notifications from your Shopify mobile app are another great alternative.

-You'll need a Shopify mobile app builder to use them - but mobile apps convert 3x better than mobile websites whilst delivering a 10% greater average order value and 190% greater retention rate.
+You'll need to have a mobile app for your Shopify store to use them - but mobile apps convert 3x better than mobile websites whilst delivering a 10% greater average order value and 190% greater retention rate.

 So, if you’re really looking to improve your conversion rates, a mobile app for your Shopify store is the place to go - especially as 79% of traffic to Shopify stores comes from mobile.
-You can learn more about what a no-code Shopify mobile app builder is, as well as how it can reduce your abandoned cart rates here.

 Similar to the positive checkout enhancements, the key to effective abandoned cart messaging is to provide your customer with reasons why they should make the purchase.
 You know they’re interested in buying from you, you just need to get them over the line with persuasive messaging.